You are here

 Welcome to chemistry at the University of Minnesota.

-- We are committed to excellence in education, research, and public service.
+We are committed to excellence in education, research, and public service.
+You will:

-- world-class teaching in our classrooms and laboratories,
+- receive a world-class education in our classrooms and laboratories,

-- research aimed at solving some of society’s most important problems, and
+- engage in research aimed at solving some of society’s most important problems, and

 We offer doctorate and master degree programs; however, as a research institution, we primarily admit students to the doctorate program.